Skip to content

 Fix safety

-When the right-hand side is a string, the fix is marked as unsafe.
-This is because c in "a" is true both when c is "a" and when c is the empty string, so the fix can change the behavior of your program in these cases.
+When the right-hand side is a string, this fix can change the behavior of your program.
+This is because c in "a" is true both when c is "a" and when c is the empty string.

 References